 When piping to the pool heater, every attempt should be made in the planning stages to locate the riser as close as possible to the pool heater inlet so we can reduce the amount of the steel pipe run to reach the inlet.
 We cannot pipe in front of either access door, so the location of the inlet in relation to the riser is important.
 Excessive above-ground steel piping may incur additional time and material charges.

 Correct side of meter with the gas line sweeping around to back yard

 In-Line tee needs to be kept horizontal: Need minimum of a 12” wide trench

-Correct: Trench is on the opposite side of the Xcel’s high-pressure line.
-Trench has a minimum of 4’ for the riser to be installed then sweeps to the backyard with no 90-degree turns.
+Correct: The trench is on the opposite side of the Xcel’s high-pressure line.
+The trench has a minimum of 4’ for the riser to be installed then sweeps to the backyard with no 90-degree turns.